Wallace & Gromit: The Curse of the Were-Rabbit

-Wallace & Gromit: The Curse of the Were-Rabbit is a 2005 animated comedy film produced by DreamWorks Animation and Aardman Features.
-It is the second feature-length film by Aardman, after Chicken Run (2000).
-The fourth installment in the Wallace & Gromit series and the first to be feature-length, it was directed by Nick Park and Steve Box and written by Park, Box, Mark Burton and Bob Baker.
-A parody of classic monster movies, the film centres on good-natured yet eccentric inventor Wallace and his intelligent but mute dog, Gromit, in their latest venture as pest control agents.
-They come to the rescue of their town, which is plagued by rabbits, before the annual Giant Vegetable competition.
-However, the duo soon find themselves battling a giant rabbit which is consuming the town's crops.
-The cast includes Peter Sallis (as the voice of Wallace), Ralph Fiennes, Helena Bonham Carter and Peter Kay.
+Wallace & Gromit: The Curse of the Were-Rabbit is a 2005 stop-motion animated comedy horror film directed by Nick Park and Steve Box and written by Park, Box, Mark Burton and Bob Baker.
+Produced by DreamWorks Animation and Aardman Features, it is the fourth instalment in the Wallace & Gromit series and the first to be feature-length.
+A parody of classic monster films, the film centres on inventor Wallace (Peter Sallis) and his dog, Gromit, in their latest venture as pest control agents.
+They come to the rescue of their town, which is plagued by rabbits, before the annual giant vegetable competition.
+However, the duo soon find themselves opposing a rabbit-like monster.
+The remaining cast includes Ralph Fiennes, Helena Bonham Carter and Peter Kay.

-Following the release of Chicken Run in 2000, DreamWorks and Aardman announced their next co-productions: The Tortoise and the Hare and a feature-length Wallace & Gromit film.
-The former was abandoned due to script issues, while the latter officially began production in September 2003.
-During production, Park was sent several notes by DreamWorks requesting him to make changes to the film to appeal more to contemporary American audiences.
-This included changing the film's initial subtitle, The Great Vegetable Plot, to The Curse of the Were-Rabbit.
+Following the release of Aardman's first feature film Chicken Run in 2000, DreamWorks and Aardman announced their next co-productions, one of which was a feature-length Wallace & Gromit film.
+Production began in September 2003.
+During the making, Park was sent several notes by DreamWorks requesting for changes to the film to appeal more to contemporary American audiences.
+This included changing the initial subtitle, The Great Vegetable Plot, to The Curse of the Were-Rabbit.
 Julian Nott, who composed the score for the prior Wallace & Gromit shorts, returned for the film.

-The film premiered in Sydney, Australia on 4 September 2005, before being released in theaters in the United States on 7 October 2005 and in the United Kingdom on 14 October 2005.
+The film premiered in Sydney, Australia, on 4 September 2005, before being released in theaters in the United States on 7 October 2005 and in the United Kingdom on 14 October 2005.
 While the film was considered a box-office disappointment in the US by DreamWorks Animation, it was more commercially successful internationally.
-It also received critical acclaim and won a number of awards, including the Academy Award for Best Animated Feature and BAFTA Award for Best British Film.
-A second feature film, Wallace & Gromit: Vengeance Most Fowl, was released in 2024.
+It also received critical acclaim and won a number of awards, including the Academy Award for Best Animated Feature (making it the first stop-motion film to win an Academy Award) and BAFTA Award for Best British Film.
+A fifth installment and fourth short film, A Matter of Loaf and Death was released in 2008 and a sixth installment and second feature-length film, Vengeance Most Fowl, was released in 2024.